Orelbenr/cryptopals-writeups/Set5_Diffie-Hellman_and_friends/README.md

             return False
 ```

-Now, we need to perform offline dictionary attack using MITM on the client.
+Now, we need to perform an offline dictionary attack using MITM on the client.

-We, as the MITM can choose the the following values as our own choice: b, B, u, and salt.
+We, as the MITM can choose the following values as our own choice: b, B, u, and salt.

 If we set $B = g$ , the client will calc $S_c$ as follows: